sgallon-rin/sgallon-rin.github.io/README.md

 # sgallon-rin.github.io
-## sgallon-rin's Github page
+## source code for sgallon-rin's Github page

-if you' like to create your Github page, you can refer to the [official guide](https://guides.github.com/features/pages/).
+if you'd like to set up your own Github page, check the [official guide](https://guides.github.com/features/pages/).